mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 {% include image.html file="cover-part-two.png" alt=""  img_link=true %}

-This is the second half of an article on how to do code reviews like a human.
-If you haven't read [part one](/human-code-reviews-1/), I suggest you start there.
-The short version: Your effectiveness as a code reviewer is determined not only by your ability to find bugs but also by the way that you interact with your teammates.
+This is the second half of my article about how to avoid pitfalls and communicate well in code reviews.
+If you haven't read [part one](/human-code-reviews-1/), you might want to read that first.
+The short version: your effectiveness as a code reviewer is based not only on your ability to find bugs but also by the way that you interact with your teammates.

-In this second half, I discuss additional techniques for working with your teammate during a code review, this time focusing more on bringing the review to a successful close and avoiding ugly conflict.
+In this half, I focus on techniques that will help you bring your code reviews to a successful close and avoid ugly conflict.

 # My worst code review

 The worst code review of my life was for a former teammate I'll call Mallory.
-She had been at the company several years longer than I had, but had only recently joined my team.
-Her first task was to add a feature to a data pipeline that I maintained.
+At the time of this review, she had just transferred to my team, though she had been at the company for several years.
+Her first assignment was to add a feature to a data pipeline that I maintained.

-### Round after round

-Mallory began implementing the feature by sending me about 300 lines of Python code.
-I found a lot of issues with the code.
-My first round of feedback contained 59 notes, about 2-3x my normal rate for a changelist of that size.
-Mallory had never written Python before and didn't have any hands-on experience with the pipeline she was integrating with.
+### The dreaded stalemate

+After a few weeks, I received a changelist of about 300 lines of Python code.
+I reviewed it, and the code had a lot of issues.
+I expected it to be a bit rough around the edges because any new teammate has to spend some time ramping up to find the team's rhythm.
+These issues were beyond simple ramp-up friction.
+The code quality was what I'd expect from a college intern, not from a developer with 10+ years of industry experience.

+I sent my first round of notes back to Mallory.
+I had written 59 notes.
+That was my first big mistake.

-A few days later, she sent me an updated changelist with responses to my notes.
-She had only fixed about half of the issues I pointed out.
-She rejected some of my notes with dismissive explanations that it wasn't worth her time to do the refactoring I suggested.
-She marked other notes resolved without actually implementing the change I requested.
+A few days later, Mallory sent me an updated changelist and responses to my notes.
+She had fixed the simple issues.
+Typos, renaming variables, and such.
+But she wouldn't fix higher level problems I identified, such as undefined behavior for malformed input or my request to refactor a function that was nested six levels deep in `for` loops and `if` statements.
+Instead, she brushed these off with dismissive explanations that they weren't worth the engineering time to fix.

-I sent a new round of notes, angry and frustrated, my notes taking on a much more passive aggressive tone.
-"Can you explain *why* we need this import?"
-And to no one's surprise, my passive aggressive notes yielded even more contemptuous note responses from Mallory.
+I sent a new round of notes, angry and frustrated.
+My tone was professional, but meandering into the passive aggressive realm of professional.
+"Can you explain *why* we want undefined behavior for malformed input?"
+As you might guess, Mallory's responses became even more obstinate and contemptuous.

 {% include image.html file="boulder.png" alt="Pushing the code review boulder back and forth" max_width="800px"  img_link=true %}

-We fell into a normal routine around this horrible code review.
-Every day it was the same.
-All morning, I felt this ball at the pit of my stomach, dreading the response she was going to send me.
+This cycle became a torturous daily routine.
+It was the same each day.
+All morning, I would feel a heavy weight at the pit of my stomach, dreading the response she was going to send me.
 I would come back from lunch to find a new round of changes in my inbox.
-As I read the review, I could feel my heart thumping in my chest as I became more infuriated by her responses.
-And then I'd write more angry notes asking why she had neither accepted my note nor provided a valid explanation
+As I read the updates, I could feel my heart thumping in my chest as I became infuriated by her responses.
+And then I'd write more angry notes passive-aggressively pointing out that she had neither made the changes I suggested nor provided an explanation of why I should grant approval without them.

 Then we'd do the exact same thing the next day.
 The code barely changed.
 This went on for three weeks.

-### The intervention
+### Intervention

-What finally broke this cycle, was our most senior teammate, who I'll call Bob.
-He had been on vacation, but when he returned, he immediately recognized that we were effectively in a stalemate, and someone had to intervene.
+Our most senior teammate, who I'll call Bob, thankfully broke this cycle.
+He returned from a long vacation to find us bitterly flinging code review notes at each other.
+He immediately recognized the situation for what it was: a stalemate.
+He requested to take over the review, and we all agreed.

-I agreed to let Bob take over the review.
-The first thing he did was ask Mallory to create new changelists by splitting off two small pieces of code that we had never really fought about, each about 30-50 lines.
+Bob's began his review by asking Mallory to create new changelists by splitting off two small pieces of code that we had never really fought about, each about 30-50 lines.
 Once Mallory did that, Bob instantly approved those changelists without any notes

 Then Bob came back to the main changelist, which was now down to about 200 lines of code.
 He made some small suggestions, which Mallory addressed, then he approved.